mgmarlow/start-emacs/README.md

 Emacs themselves.
 Doom is great, don't get me wrong, but learning how to configure Emacs from scratch will pay dividends.

+Here are some of the features of Start Emacs:

 ### Tree-sitter

 [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) is a fancy